ejfox/website/content/blog/how-to-run-a-project.md

 This requires a lot of trust with your teammates, and the ability to swallow disagreements in service of the project and the deadline.
 This is possible if people know there are systems in place to responsibly have those disagreements later, especially if they are core to the outlook of the project or the team as a whole.

+#### Juggling Hierarchy and Democracy

+Imagine friends cooking a friendly potluck dinner.
+It's a democratic process where everyone contributes to what dishes will be made and how it will be prepared, cooking and serving.
+Every person’s input is equally valued; all are collectively contributing to the dinner.
+This gathering encourages creativity, fosters collaboration, and even builds stronger relationships, reflecting a non-hierarchical structure.

+Then the group learns that unexpected guests are arriving soon and they have not prepared enough food.
+The peaceful, democratic process turns chaotic due to the quickly approaching deadline.
+That's when a 'chain of command' becomes most effective.

+A member who has displayed skills in leadership and organization decides what tasks are urgent and who in the group is best suited to carry out each one.
+For instance, someone known for speedy salad preparation will be put on salad duty, while another, faster at chopping might deal with the vegetable prep for the main course.
+In critical times such as this, a hierarchical system helps alleviate stress through swift decision-making and efficient delegation of tasks.

+When the guests are happily fed and the time crunch has passed, the group can then revert back to their democratic way of functioning, reflecting the non-hierarchical principles they prefer.
+Experiences from the high-stress preparations can be later discussed so that everyone understands that decisions made in the heat of the moment were temporary.

 ### First Person In

 In the military or SWAT teams there is the concept of the “first man in”.
 This is the person who enters the room first, and the rest of the unit follows.
+It’s not dependent on rank but often rather factors like competence, proximity, or readiness at that exact moment.

-The “first man” in is the most vulnerable position with the most information, and the rest of the unit is there to support them.
+The first person in is the most vulnerable position with the most information, and the rest of the unit is there to support them.
 In a project, it is important to have someone who is willing to take the lead, and to be the first person in.
 This is a non-hierarchical decision made tactically in the moment based on the circumstances the team is presented with.

+The 'first person in' can be a team member who takes the initiative to launch a new idea, a project, or begin problem-solving in crises.
+They may be the first to arrive at work to prepare for a big presentation, head up a new software implementation, or lead an untested marketing strategy.

 ### Clear Roles and Responsibilities